itizawa/webev/README.md

 1. Clone the same versions of [webev-front](https://github.com/itizawa/webev-front) and [webev-back](https://github.com/itizawa/webev-back).

-1. Prepare with the following folder structure.

-- Webev
-  - webev-front
-  - webev-back

 1. Prepare environment variables.
 See the [environment variable section](https://github.com/itizawa/webev-front/#--environmental-variables) below

-1. Run `docker-compose up` on each folder.
+1. Run `docker-compose up`.
-If you can use the make command, run `make up-front` and `make up-back` in either folder
+If you can use the make command, run `make up-front`.

 ## Environmental variables